prometheusresearch/rios/docs/source/web_form_specification.rst

 Compound Identifier
 -------------------
-Compound Identifiers are strings that are combinations of `Identifiers`_ that are joined by a single period character (Unicode 002E).
+Compound Identifiers are strings that are combinations of `Identifier`_ strings that are joined by a single period character (Unicode 002E).

 Example Identifiers: